ietvijay/getting-started-k8s/README.md

 # getting-started-k8s
-All the Lab folders have thier own REAM.ME file to follow the instruction
+All the Lab folders have thier own READ.ME file to follow the instruction